dmisl/laravel_recall/README.md

  14. try raw data, images etc
  15. See the difference between relationships in model and without
  16. Email-verification code exipiring in 10 mins
+ 17. Why global facades sometimes should be skipped in using in services becouse of future problems with mocking and testing

  # QUEUE
  1. Database